cyberbotics/webots-doc/reference/motor.md

 P-controller.
 The acceleration can be changed at run-time with the `wb_motor_set_acceleration()` function.

-- The `position` field represents the current *position* of the `Motor`, in radians or meters.
+- The `position` field represents the current *position* of the [Motor](reference/motor.md#motor), in radians or meters.
 For a rotational motor, `position` represents the current rotation angle in radians.
 For a linear motor, `position` represents the magnitude of the current translation in meters.

 - The `minPosition` and `maxPosition` fields specify *soft limits* for the target position.
 These fields are described in more detail in the "Motor Limits"